-It is the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
-You can search for jobs on the Student Employment website.
+- It’s the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
+You can search for jobs on Workday@Penn.

-If you decide to work off-campus, you may only be employed by a nonprofit organization or government agency that advertises a position on the Student Employment website.
+- If you decide to work off-campus, you may only be employed by a nonprofit organization or government agency that advertises a job on Workday@Penn.

-A student cannot begin working until the supervisor appoints the student online to a SEMS job number.
+- A student cannot begin working until the hiring manager appoints the student to a job requisition number in Workday@Penn.
 New student employees are required to complete University onboarding tasks through Workday@Penn and Onboard@Penn.

 The work-study award represents the maximum earnings potential while employed under the program for the academic year (fall/spring).
 The award is not deducted from the student's University tuition bill.
 Once the student obtains a work-study job, the student is paid weekly by the employing department for those hours actually worked.